valignatev/hackme/README.md

 $ pytest --driver Firefox  # to run tests, should have Firefox and geckodriver somewhere in PATH
 ```

+All presentation related stuff is in talks dir, if it helps

 (c) hujak, hujak i v production 3018